 “But he said, Yea rather, blessed are they that hear the word of God, and keep it.” – Luke 11:28

-Does X teacher exceedingly emphasize or goes to the extreme with certain doctrines or scriptures?
-Does he add on to scripture his own doctrines?
+Does X teacher exceedingly emphasize or go to the extreme with certain doctrines or scriptures?
+Does he add to scripture his own doctrines?
 If yes, those are apparent red flags.
-One end of the spectrum there are false teachers who don’t preach against sin, but on the other end of the spectrum there are false teachers who are exceedingly legalistic.
+On one end of the spectrum there are false teachers who don’t preach against sin, but on the other end of the spectrum, there are false teachers who are exceedingly legalistic.
 The scriptures warn to not exceed what is written (1 Cor.
 4:6).
-Some even wrongly teach that one must keep the Old Testament laws to be saved rather than repenting and turning to the Lord Jesus Christ (read Gal.
+Some even wrongly teach that one must keep the Old Testament laws to be saved rather than repenting and turn to the Lord Jesus Christ (read Gal.
 2:16; 2:21; 3:11).

 I have never in my life heard the Pope read from the Bible (I have doubts he has ever read a whole page out of the Bible).
 If the preacher doesn’t read scripture at all then completely avoid him.